wp-plugins/regular-board/readme.txt

 7. Done.

 == Changelog ==
+* 1.13.2 Some minor tweaks involving the options panel, as well as making posting ajaxified and some other misc. tweaks.
 * 1.13.1 Some minor posting fixes, CSS changes, and fixes to user profiles/options saving.
 * 1.13.0 Additional fixes and includes added; final public version.
 * 1.12.0 #tagging added.